Vizzuality/devismos/_docs/backenders/strategy-2021/roles/knowledge-and-mentorship.md

 ## Responsibilities

 ### Paper work:

 - Prepare and coordinate the agenda for Friday meetings, promote technical talks, discussion topics.
 - Help with the maintenance of internal guidelines.
--  Coordinate pair programming sessions.
+- Facilitate and coordinate pair programming sessions

+  - Nudge colleagues to incorporate pair programming into daily work when possible, useful and appropriate, whether as an impromptu practice or as planned/scheduled sessions part of the wider pair programming roulette initiatives (backend area, cross-functional areas)
+  - Promote sharing during the weekly tech meetings of feedback on any pair programming sessions that happened during the week

 ### Cheer work:
 -  Remind people to take notes during meetings.